jeffskinnerbox/blog/content/ideas/install-linux-on-chromebook-without-chromeos.md

 # inspect the GUI you can install
 tasksel --list-tasks

-# run taskel in menu driven mode
+# run tasksel in menu driven mode
 # already-installed tasks will have an asterisk beside their name
-sudo taskel
+sudo tasksel

 # select the GUI you wish to install (ex. ubuntu-desktop)
 sudo tasksel install ubuntu-desktop